 The MJO Effect

-The Madden Julian Oscillation (MJO) is a 40- to 60-day period of alternately strong or weak trade winds that normally blow west.
+The Madden Julian Oscillation (MJO) is a 40- to 60-day period of alternately strong or weak trade winds that normally blow west, but are traveling east.
 For unknown reasons, tropical Pacific wind patterns sometimes weaken, and the sun-warmed pulse of ocean water that they usually cause to drift west drifts east.
 As this pulse of warm water, called a Kelvin wave, moves east—from the coast of Africa across the Indian and Pacific Oceans—it carries changed air patterns above it.

 When the wave crashes into South America, the water stops, but the air pattern continues over land northeastward, into the Caribbean atmosphere and across the Atlantic Ocean.
 Before this cycle is complete, another pulse has already started in the Indian Ocean.